nbos/nbos.github.io/posts/chunk.md

 $$I(\mathrm{\bf x},\theta) = I(\mathrm{\bf x} \mid \theta) + I(\theta).$$

-By including the model in the calculation, we capture any information that merely transfers from data (given the model) to the model and avoid an increase in parameters that doesn't decrease *total* information.
+By measuring the information of the model together with the data's, we capture any information that merely transfers from data (given the model) to the model and avoid an increase in parameters (model complexity) that doesn't decrease *total* information.

-This sort of inclusion of the model in the measurement is a basic requirement for counting information to avoid falling for traps where information seems to magically disappear from compression.

 ## Serializing Combinatorial Objects